• Skip to Content

 Chemistry Facilities

 Chemistry laboratories provide excellent research and teaching facilities for chemical synthesis, separation and structure determination, and for a variety of studies of structure, bonding and reactivity.
-Specialized glassware, photochemical apparatus, and glove boxes for work in controlled atmospheres allow many different synthetic methods to be used.
-A spin-coater is available for constructing ultra-thin organic films down to a fraction of a nanometer.
-Gas chromatography are available for separations, and structure determination can be carried out by use of nuclear magnetic resonance, infrared, ultraviolet-visible spectroscopy, and mass spectrometry.
-A research grade 400 MHz nuclear magnetic resonance spectrometer is available for use in laboratory courses and research.
+Specialized glassware, a solvent purification system, and a glove box facilitate the handling of sensitive chemicals and enable the exploration of various synthetic methods in controlled environments.
+Gas chromatography and high-performance liquid chromatography are available for separations, and characterization and structure determination can be carried out by use of nuclear magnetic resonance spectroscopy, infrared and ultraviolet-visible spectrophotometry, mass spectrometry, and powder x-ray diffraction.

 Representative Senior Theses in Chemistry